 An amazing day trip is to go to Kappalady lagoon and to do a downwinder to Kalpitiya lagoon.

 Winter season: Middle November – February: (NW 15-20 knots) The wind starts blowing at midday).
 Steady wind.

-Summer season: Middle May- Middle October: (NE 18-25 knots) really gusty wind in Kalpitiya blowing all day long.
+Summer season: Middle May- Middle October.
+Best month June-July.
+(NE 18-25 knots) Gusty wind in Kalpitiya blowing all day long.
 Mannar and Kapalady have steadier wind conditions in summer time.
 Try to avoid coming to Sri Lanka around full moon because most of the times the wind drops.

-Summer: leggins and rush vest to prevent you from the sun, seegrass and harmless gelyfish.
+Summer: leggins and rush vest to prevent you from the sun, seagrass and harmless jelyfish.

 At Donkey Point (20 min south from Kalpitiya Lagoon) you will find nice waves.

-From Kappalady lagoon you can kite staight into the ocean.
-And from Kalpitiya lagoon you can kite/ walk thought the sand and enjoy the waves.
+From Kalpitiya and Kapalady lagoon you can kite/ walk thought the sand and enjoy the waves in the ocean.